imSaiPavan27/Business-Insights-360/README.md

 ## 4) Data Modelling
 Data modeling is the foundation of the report.
 All visuals are built upon the data model.
 Poor data modeling can affect the overall performance of the report.

-Afer importing data into the Power BI, the following procedures are to be followed:
+After importing data into the Power BI, the following procedures are to be followed:
 1. Cleaning, formatting and transforming the data using power query
 2. Establishing relationships among the  tables, employing either **Star Schema** or the **Snow Flake** methodology.
 3. Subsequently, conducting data validation against the benchmarks set by the stakeholders